wilecoyote/kcd-lootinfo/README.md

-# Loot Info - It's empty?
-Or have I already opened/looted?
+# Loot Info - Container is empty or I already opened-looted it

 ## by JC Denton